-- On the Define Selection Type tab, choose one of the following methods to select features:
+- On the Define Selection Type tab, choose one of the following methods to select the features to update:

-- Select by Area—Select a shape and sketch it on the map.
-During configuration, a user can select which drawing tools to allow.
+- Select by Area—Use a shape and sketch it on the map to select features.
+Define which drawing tools to allow for the selection.

-- Select by Feature—Select a polygon feature and update all within the area.
+- Select by Feature—Select a feature and update the attributes for all the intersecting features.

-- Select by Feature & Related Features—Select a feature and update the attributes for all features that share a common attribute value.
+- Select by Feature & Shared Attribute Values—Select a feature and update the attributes for all features that share a common attribute value.

 The widget supports these three methods to generate a selected set of records to update.
 You can only choose one of the methods.
 If you require more than one of these methods, create a new instance of the widget.

 - Click the Define Layer to Update tab, select the layer or layers to be updated, and update the highlighted symbol for each layer.

 - Click the Define Field to Update tab and select the common fields to be updated.